nablarch/nablarch-document/en/application_framework/adaptors/router_adaptor.rst

         }
     }

-| The path parameter should be written in accordance with the JAX-RS specification, not in the http-request-router syntax.
+| The path parameter should be written in accordance with the Jakarta RESTful Web Services specification, not in the http-request-router syntax.
-| This is because this feature (routing definition with ``Path`` annotations) follows the JAX-RS specification.
+| This is because this feature (routing definition with ``Path`` annotations) follows the Jakarta RESTful Web Services specification.

 | By describing a part of the path as ``{parameter name}``, can define that part of the path as a parameter.
 | Can get the value of the path parameter by passing the parameter name defined here to :java:extdoc:`HttpRequest#getParam(String) <nablarch.fw.web.HttpRequest.getParam(java.lang.String)>` .